 Second grade spelling words are going to be a student's first jump into the weirdness of English spelling, but there's no reason to be weird about it.
 Yes, spelling in English is strange and difficult, and yes it's a life-long endeavor, but the crazy realities of English spelling start here, so it's best to dive into them in the best way possible.

-How many second grade spelling words a student should learn depends a lot on how many weeks school is in session.
+The number of spelling words a second grade student should learn depends a lot on how many weeks school is in session.
 A good starting point is 20 words a week.
-20 seems to be pretty standard and the most one little brain can handle.
+This number seems to be pretty standard and the most one little brain can handle.
 To adults, 20 seems like a quite a few, and it might seem that way to students, too, but young brains are like super-absorbent sponges when it comes to language.
 They are hard-wired to learn as many words as possible.

 The debate on whether schools should teach spelling comes up every few years for various reasons.
 Today it arises because computer software automatically checks a writer's spelling.
 Adults depend heavily on spellcheck, and there's no putting that genie back in its bottle.
 Students will use spellcheck, too, and they'll ask their teachers and parents why they should learn how to spell the old-fashioned way.
 The answer's not as simple as it seems.